| || || |

 The final verdict:|

-So?
-How does this sound?
+How does this all sound then?

 It sounds not just good.
 It is better than anything!
 It is no longer just a stereo amplifier - it's three dimensional!